Escuela Oficial Rural Mixta Canton Coxliquel Water Project – Guatemala

 The two-classroom school Escuela Oficial Rural Mixta Canton Coxliquel serves 35 children, from kindergarten to 6th grade.
 Both teachers have created health corners equipped with the utensils needed to practice healthy habits, and they review the personal hygiene of their students multiple times during the school week.
 They have a system in place for the students to wash their hands before eating the school snack and to brush their teeth after.

 The school has a total of 7 functioning faucets.
-There is one faucet inside the kitchen and another outside the bathroom building that tend to have a little water when the rest of the faucets do not.
+There is one faucet inside the kitchen and another outside the bathroom building that tends to have a little water when the rest of the faucets do not.
 Inside the bathroom, there is a large plastic water tank that is connected to a faucet, and below the faucet is a trash bin filled with water that the students use to flush the toilets.

 The school has encountered a number of problems with regard to water availability.
 Their source of water is a spring, and when water reaches the school, it comes randomly during both the daytime and nighttime.
 During the rainy season, the school has inconsistent access to water due to broken tubes from natural disasters.
-During the dry season, water only arrives at the school approximately 2 school days a week due to a general water shortage, but there have been periods without water as long as a few weeks.
+During the dry season, water only arrives at the school approximately 2 school days a week due to a general water shortage, but there have been periods without water for as long as a few weeks.

 The water tank they have can provide water for a school week.
 However, it is only connected to the one faucet.
 In addition, it is not large enough for all the school’s needs, and it often runs out, leaving them without any access to water.